Michelin CrossClimate 2 vs Defender 2 (Updated)

 Winter Performance

-The tire’s V shaped swooping lugs simply offer superior snow/slush/ice scooping abilities, generating far better forward momentum on various types of snowy terrains.
+The CC2’s V shaped swooping lugs simply offer a lot better snow/slush scooping abilities, generating far better acceleration (forward momentum on snow).

-So it makes sense why it’s branded with the 3-Peak Mountain Snowflake rating, unlike its counterpart.
+So it makes sense why it has that 3-Peak Mountain Snowflake rating, unlike its counterpart.

-So with freezing temperatures, the sipes and biters on the Defender 2 become stiffer, thereby reducing their biting efficacy.
+So with freezing temperatures, the sipes and biters get stiffer, thereby reducing their bite.

 Wet Performance

-And here, tires with a directional tread pattern often have an advantage in this regard.
-Their V-shaped channels are especially effective in directing water outwards from the center towards the shoulders.
+Now the CrossClimate 2 with its directional tread pattern, has a clear advantage here.
+Its V-shaped channels are especially effective at directing water outward from the center toward the shoulders.

 The Michelin Defender 2 being a standard touring tire, is less durable here, which is not a surprise.